 - Rule 2: NO STORES IN IL double coupons on a regular basis.
 There are times when stores will offer coupon doubling as an incentive to get people in their store, but there are normally limits to the coupon doubling.
 Kmart is the only store in IL right now that is currently offering a doubling special.
 Their requirement is for you to spend at least $25.00 and they will also only double up to 5 coupons per customer per day.
 And you must be a “Shop Your Way Rewards” Member.

 - Rule 3: Read your coupons carefully.
 There is a difference when there is limit one per transaction vs limit one per purchase.
 In couponing a transaction is defined as your total order.
-A purchase is referred to th
+A purchase is referred to the ITEM in particular.

 - Rule 4: When you print coupons from the internet there is a 2 coupon per computer limit.
 DO NOT COPY THE COUPONS.
 Coupon copying is illegal, think of it this way when you use coupons towards your purchase you are paying the store.
 It’s a form of money, well if you copy the coupon you are copying money.
 Due to copied coupons and coupon fraud stores are on the lookout for customers who copy coupons so whatever you do…DO NOT COPY THE COUPONS.